CultureSupport/Jupiter-Notebook-Instance/README.md

 # Jupiter-Notebook-Instance

 ```
-nning Speed Exections on Instance of Python
+Running Speed Exections on Instance of Python
 inside Jupiter Notebooks,
 and turn Into a Versatile Super Network runner for python.
  Change A Parameter Engine into Loading Language Parameters